-Steely Library acquires materials for building transdisciplinary collections and provides access to a rich array of resources that serve and support the academic programs of NKU undergraduate and graduate students, as well as faculty research interests.
-The Library also provides access to general information sources and selected popular reading materials to promote learning and literacy.
-Rather than develop exhaustively in all subject areas, the Library’s philosophy for collection building centers on providing users with resources at point of need.
+Steely Library selects materials for building transdisciplinary collections and provides access to a rich array of resources that serve and support the academic programs of NKU undergraduate and graduate students, as well as faculty research interests.
+The Library also provides access to general information sources and selected popular materials to promote learning and literacy.
+Rather than develop exhaustively in all subject areas, the Library’s philosophy for collection building is curriculum-focused and reflects the University’s disciplinary and institutional priorities.

-Collection development services can be impacted by institutional budget support, changes in curriculum focus as well as changes in degree programs.
+Collection development decisions can be impacted by institutional budget support, changes in curriculum focus or in degree programs.

-Best practices in the library profession suggest that digital formats are generally preferred since they can be used at any time and any place and provide more sophisticated search and retrieval options.
+Best practices in academic libraries suggest that digital formats are generally preferred since they can be used at any time and any place and provide more sophisticated search and retrieval options.
 Some digital formats are licensed and not purchased outright.
 In general format guidelines are as follows:

 Collection Management Team

-The Collection Management Team, currently chaired by the Assistant to the Library Dean, consists of the Head of Knowledge Management, the Reference Collection coordinator, and the Head of Special Collections & Archives.
+The Collection Management Team, currently chaired by the Assistant to the Library Dean, consists of the Head of Digital Resources, the Research Collection coordinator, the Head of Special Collections & University Archives, and the Associate Dean for Collections.
 It reviews requests for expensive and continuing cost materials, such as databases and other wide impact purchases.
 The Team is also responsible for consideration of cancellation when:

-- it is determined that other sources have better coverage; or
+- it is determined that other sources have better coverage

 - usage data reveals low-use or high cost per use, or has unsustainable cost or other budget issues.

 It also has oversight for setting guidelines and policies related to the collections.